What is Shiba Inu and how does it work?

 Like many other cryptocurrencies, Shiba Inu operates on a decentralized computer network running a database called blockchain.
 This blockchain database tracks and manages the crypto coin, verifying transactions and recording every transaction that occurs with it.
 So the database ends up being a long-running record of the movement of the cryptocurrency.
 Specifically, Shiba Inu runs on the Ethereum blockchain, offering the safety and functionality of that platform.

 Shiba Inu trades for just fractions of a penny.
-In November 2021 one coin traded for less than $0.00005, so about 200 of them equaled one cent.
-Despite the minuscule price, the value of all Shiba Inu coins was more than $26 billion, due to the approximately 549 trillion in circulating supply, according to CoinMarketCap.
+In September 2022, one coin traded for about $0.000012, so about 800 of them equaled one cent.
+Despite the minuscule price, the value of all Shiba Inu coins was nearly $6.8 billion, due to the approximately 549 trillion in circulating supply, according to CoinMarketCap.
 It has nearly 1 quadrillion authorized coins.
 However, about 40 percent of those coins were irrevocably “burned” by Ethereum co-founder Vitalik Buterin, meaning that they’ve effectively been destroyed and cannot be used again.

 What does Shiba Inu do?